Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 - Secondary branding

-This placement is commonly used in hospitality, corporate environments and facilities management teams.
+This placement is commonly used in hospitality, corporate environments and facilities management teams, and is often suitable on officewear, polos and lighter uniform garments.

 Back logos are typically larger and designed for maximum visibility.
 They are commonly used on: